Cascade-Zero123: One Image to Highly Consistent 3D with Self-Prompted Nearby Views: Related Work

-Recently, by constructing a conditional latent diffusion model based on camera viewpoints, many works made it possible to pre-train a single image-to-3D model~\cite{liu2023zero1to3,shen2023anything,tang2023make,xu2023neurallift,liu2023one,melas2023realfusion,qian2023magic123,hamdi2023sparf,shi2023zero123++,lin2023consistent123,shi2023toss,sargent2023zeronvs,liu2023syncdreamer,long2023wonder3d,ye2023consistent,weng2023zeroavatar,hu2023humanliff,yang2023consistnet,weng2023consistent123}.
+Recently, by constructing a conditional latent diffusion model based on camera viewpoints, many works have made it possible to pre-train a single image-to-3D model~\cite{liu2023zero1to3,shen2023anything,tang2023make,xu2023neurallift,liu2023one,melas2023realfusion,qian2023magic123,hamdi2023sparf,shi2023zero123++,lin2023consistent123,shi2023toss,sargent2023zeronvs,liu2023syncdreamer,long2023wonder3d,ye2023consistent,weng2023zeroavatar,hu2023humanliff,yang2023consistnet,weng2023consistent123,tang2024mvdiffusion}.
 Zero-1-to-3~\cite{liu2023zero1to3} learns from large-scale multi-view images~\cite{deitke2023objaverse} to build the geometric priors of large-scale diffusion models.
 Zero-1-to-3 can lift various images that training sets have never been seen before to 3D with good quality.
 After that, many works have utilized Zero-1-to-3 as a module to enhance the quality of meshes or 3D models.
 Magic123~\cite{qian2023magic123} combines the capabilities of Zero-1-to-3 and stable diffusion together to generate 3D models.
 One-2-3-45~\cite{liu2023one} also leverages Zero-1-to-3 to generate different views to assist in mesh generation.
-However, these methods simply used it as a pre-trained 3D diffusion model tool with fixed checkpoints.
+However, these methods simply use it as pre-trained 3D diffusion model tools with fixed checkpoints.

 There have also been efforts to improve Zero-1-to-3.
-Approaches like Consistent1-to-3~\cite{ye2023consistent}, and SyncDreamer~\cite{liu2023syncdreamer} aim to enhance the consistency of view generation by introducing priors during the denoising process in view-conditioned diffusion models.
-However, they add models like additional Transformers to render new views which will result in poor generalization due to these additional model's capability, especially when facing unseen single images, so they may not integrate well with generalized latent diffusion models.
+Approaches like Consistent1-to-3~\cite{ye2023consistent}, aim to enhance the consistency of view generation by introducing priors during the denoising process in view-conditioned diffusion models.
+However, they add models like additional Transformers to render new views which will result in poor generalization due to these additional model's capability, they may not integrate well with generalized latent diffusion models.
 In addition, the training of additional models usually costs a lot.

 Therefore, we argue that Zero-1-to-3 itself has the ability to provide 3D priors and establish 3D consistency, albeit requiring a progressive manner to achieve it.
 By using self-prompted condition images, Zero-1-to-3 can generate images of higher quality and higher consistency while also maintaining its strong open-set generalization capabilities brought by the large-scale latent diffusion model.